 Physiological malfunction – This includes congenital defects, weaknesses, or constitutional factors that we are born with.

 Muscle-skeletal difficulties – You can be born with these – like a scoliosis, or you can create these with poor posture and skeletal misalignment, etc.

 Remember the 6 Pernicious Influences in the exterior patterns?
 All of those terms can be applied to interior patterns as well.
 The difference is, they are not acute, suddenly happening.
 These patterns arise from the interior either there terminology is simply used to describe the symptoms happening in the body.

-Assessment of patterns of disharmony and their underlying source is identified through detailed questioning, observation, pulse assessment, tongue assessment and palpitation–all are clues and guides to identifying the pattern.
-Although terminology may be different and unfamiliar, the ways in which Chinese Medicine identifies disease is logical, powerful and poetic.
+Assessment of patterns of disharmony and their underlying source is identified through detailed questioning, observation, pulse assessment, tongue assessment and palpitation – all are clues and guides to identifying the pattern.
+Although terminology may be different and unfamiliar, the ways in which Asian Medicine identifies disease is logical, powerful and poetic.